The Mezzotint (film)

-The Mezzotint is a supernatural television drama produced by the BBC.
-Running at 30 minutes, it was based on the ghost story The Mezzotint by British writer and academic M. R. James, included in his 1904 collection Ghost Stories of an Antiquary.
-Adapted and directed by Mark Gatiss, it was broadcast on 24 December 2021 on BBC Two as part of the long-running A Ghost Story for Christmas series.
+The Mezzotint is a short film which is part of the British supernatural anthology series A Ghost Story for Christmas.
+Produced by Isibeal Ballance and written and directed by Mark Gatiss, it is based on the ghost story of the same name by M. R. James, first published in the collection Ghost Stories of an Antiquary (1904), and first aired on BBC Two on 24 December 2021.

+Set in 1922, it stars Rory Kinnear as Edward Williams, a curator of a small university museum who receives a seemingly-innocuous 19th century mezzotint whose details appear to change whenever it is viewed, hinting at an old tragedy which has connections with Williams' attempts to uncover his family history.

+"The Mezzotint" was chosen for adaptation as a replacement for an original story written by Gatiss, The Night Wedding, which had been intended to air in 2020 but was postponed due to the COVID-19 pandemic, and Gatiss shelved the story due to concerns about the subject matter.
+"The Mezzotint" was picked as it was well-suited to the limited budget and shooting time and the need to follow COVID restrictions.
+It was well-received by critics.

 Synopsis

 In 1922 the middle-aged and bumptious bachelor Edward Williams (Rory Kinnear) is living an uncomplicated life as the curator of a small museum at an Oxford-style college.
 His life revolves around his work, golf, playing cards and trying to solve a family mystery - why his great grandfather had two surnames on his birth certificate.
 Specialising in the topography of England, he is initially disinterested when an art dealer sends him details of an early 19th-century engraving, a mezzotint, of an old country house.
 The engraving has a very high price - two guineas - for so average a piece - and Williams sends for it on approval to see if it justifies the amount being asked for.
 When the picture arrives his golfing friend Binks (John Hopkins) comments on the wonderful play of moonlight across the lawn in the picture.
 And a figure on the edge of the engraving.
-But there hadn’t been a moon - or a figure - when Williams had first looked at it.
+But there hadn't been a moon - or a figure - when Williams had first looked at it.
 Williams encounters the eccentric Mrs Ambrigail (Frances Barber), the wife of the local vicar, and discusses with her his attempts at solving the mystery about his ancestor's two surnames.

-Binks discovers that the house in the picture is Anningley Hall in Essex, where the infant child of a former owner disappeared mysteriously one night, soon after the child’s father had Gawdy, a local poacher, executed.
+Binks discovers that the house in the picture is Anningley Hall in Essex, where the infant child of a former owner disappeared mysteriously one night, soon after the child's father had Gawdy, a local poacher, executed.
 The heartbroken father, who was discovered dead three years later, turns out to be the artist who created the mezzotint.
-Williams discovers that the mezzotint changes every time he looks at it - with something sinister and “rather too grotesque” appearing in the image with links to his own family.
+Williams discovers that the mezzotint changes every time he looks at it - with something sinister and "rather too grotesque" appearing in the image with links to his own family.